What Are The Reasons and How Should You React?

 To the person that comes out, this is absolutely the last thing they want to hear.
 Coming out is such a vulnerable moment, and all you want is to feel secure and supported when you’re doing something that scary.

 As a result, this could lead to the parents reacting badly due to shock.
-This does not mean that they do not agree with you not being heterosexual, but that they were simply not expecting it.
-This could, in turn, lead to them saying things they do not mean.
+This doesn’t necessarily mean that they do not agree with you not being heterosexual, but that they were simply not expecting it.
+This could, in turn, lead to them saying things they do not mean in the moment.

 TOP TIPS FOR A BAD REACTION